syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 <tr>
 <td>
 InheritSnapping </td><td>
-Enables to inherit the value of SnapToLines and SnapAngle from SfDiagram by SnapConstraints in SnapSettings.</td></tr>
+Enables to inherit the value of SnapToLines and SnapAngle from the SfDiagram by SnapConstraints in SnapSettings.</td></tr>
 <tr>
 <td>
 InheritSnapToObject </td><td>
-Enables to inherit the value to SnapToObject from SfDiagram by SnapConstraints in SnapSettings.</td></tr>
+Enables to inherit the value to SnapToObject from the SfDiagram by SnapConstraints in SnapSettings.</td></tr>
 <tr>
 <td>
 InheritPortVisibility </td><td>
-Enables to inherit the value for PortVisibility from SfDiagram. </td></tr>
+Enables to inherit the value for PortVisibility from the SfDiagram. </td></tr>
 <tr>
 <td>
 Inherit </td><td>
-Enables to inherit all the Snapping, SnapToObject, and PortVisibility from SfDiagram. </td></tr>
+Enables to inherit all the Snapping, SnapToObject, and PortVisibility from the SfDiagram. </td></tr>
 <tr>
 <td>
 AspectRatio</td><td>
-Enables node to be Resized all the direction </td></tr>
+Enables node to be Resized in all the direction </td></tr>
 <tr>
 <td>
 Default</td><td>